-5. The price needs to equal to or less than the customer would pay if they buy everything separately.
+5. The price needs to be equal to or less than the customer would pay if they buy everything separately.

-6. In the last step, you can enter a description, bullet points and set your seller SKU for your product.
+6. In the last step, you can enter a description, and bullet points and set your seller SKU for your product.

 7. Press “Save and Publish”.

-Other Strategies for Product Bundling
+Other Strategies for Amazon Product Bundling

-Bundling has always been a strategy to increase your average order values but there are also ways to do this without using virtual bundles.
+Amazon product bundling has always been a strategy to increase your average order values but there are also ways to do this without using virtual bundles.
 Here are some other bundling techniques.